-Of course, iPage looks cheap for WordPress hosting, but in reality, there will be more billing surprised that what a customer exact and that’s because many won’t stop and think about the renewal prices of both web hosts.
+Of course, iPage looks cheap for WordPress hosting, but in reality, there will be more billing surprises than what a customer expects and that’s because many won’t stop and think about the renewal prices of both web hosts.
 This will take us to the next section of this web hosting comparison guide, it’s the renewal prices but first, let’s pick the best one for bloggers.

 Because Bluehost offers the best web hosting dashboard and account management for WordPress, it’s the right place to start a blog.
 Moreover, Bluehost servers are optimized for WordPress even the shared account works better than iPage hosting.

-There is a sever level optimization that helps running WordPress, PHP, and MySQL better, but everything has limits on shared accounts, so, don’t expect super-fast loading time for your blog pages with any shared web host.
+There is a server-level optimization that helps running WordPress, PHP, and MySQL better, but everything has limits on shared accounts, so, don’t expect super-fast loading time for your blog pages with any shared web host.
 Choose a VPS if you really want the fastest hosting options for WordPress.